-- HB490: Worked to increase the grants that provide a better education for disabled students
+- HB490: Worked to increase the grants that improve education for disabled students

-- SB87: Improved school safety by allowing locks on classroom doors during an active shooter (2018)
+- SB87: Improved school safety by allowing locks on classroom doors during an active shooting (2018)

-Economic development is an interesting issue.
-When people think of economic development they frequently mean economic subsidy.
+When people say economic development they frequently mean economic subsidy.
 Using tax incentives to bring business into the state is a dangerous precedent and one that needs to be carefully reviewed.
-In many cases tax policy is the better way to incentivize commerce because it is equitable and transparent.
+Oftentimes, equitable and transparent tax policy is the best way to incentivize commerce.

 - HB25: Created an oversite committee to review tax incentive proposals (2017)

 - Chair Education Appropriations Committee

 - Chair Economic Development Legislative Liaison Committee

 - Chair House Information Technology Committee

 - Former Chair Indigent Defense Committee